 Explores the theories, process, and impact of economic growth and development in both developed and developing countries.
 Examines questions such as: Why is economic development important?
 How is economic development defined?
 What policies and programs can be used to foster economic development?
 What are the consequences of economic development for society and the environment?
 Case studies of economic development plans and outcomes for several countries including the United States of America and countries in Asia, Latin America, and Africa are considered.
 PREQ: Economics 102.
-Requirements met: Social Sciences Breadth/Discover.
+Requirements met: Social Sciences Breadth/Discover and Systems of Power, Privilege, and Inequality.
 (Each year)